Alder Hey Children’s Charity

 What are the biggest benefits the system has brought to your organisation?

-Increased accuracy and time-saving: reducing duplication of effort and errors, links in the system to template letters have revolutionised how we deal with thank yous.
-For ad hoc donations, such as ‘walk-ins’ to the office, we enter details against a contact record, select a letter into which the data is automatically transferred and then print it straightaway for the supporter.
+Links in the system to template letters have revolutionised how we deal with thank yous.
+For ad hoc donations, such as ‘walk-ins’ to the office, we enter details against a contact record, select a letter into which the data is automatically transferred and then print it straightaway.
 If we have lots of donations, we process these in a batch, linking each donation to a contact.
-To save time, a function in the software 00 allows us to print thank you letters in one go at the end of day.
 We also have an annual appeal mailing that used to take weeks and involve the IT department.
-We are now able to extract the information from the system and have personalised letters ready to print in 20 minutes.
-Enhanced supporter trust: having a complete communications record and donation history against every supporter, which is easy to drill into on the screen or lift out into a document, offers reassurance to donors and makes us look slick.
+We now extract the information and have personalised letters ready to print in 20 minutes.
+Having a complete communications record and donation history against every supporter, which is easy to drill into on the screen or lift out into a document, offers reassurance to donors.
 For example, when people call to enquire about a cheque, we can bring up their information and relay the date it was cashed.
-Others want to see a list of their donations over a period of time, which we can quickly extract and issue.
-Reporting and analysis: to inform our strategic decision making and planning, management information is easily accessible within the system.
-Gift Aid confidence: the system enables us to store who has given permission to claim Gift Aid; in the event of an audit, this would reinforce our confidence.
-In 2013, Harlequin were on the ball and issued an upgrade encompassing all the new Gift Aid procedures including the Gift Aid Small Donation Scheme.
+Others want to see a list of their donations, which we can quickly extract and issue.
+To inform our strategic decision making, management information is easily accessible within the system.

 How do you use the software to manage your fundraising events?